-Johnson City Schools relies on Therma° to save food waste and maintain peace of mind
+Johnson City Schools uses Therma° to reduce food waste

 - A Therma° sensor deployed in a Johnson City Schools freezer alerted cafeteria managers just in time to save a $6,000 food inventory loss